tfeb/symbol-nicknames/README.md

 Finally, note that symbol nicknames is a *toy*: it's a proof of concept, but not something being proposed as any kind of standard or substandard extension to CL.
 Something a bit *like* it might be a possibly useful extension, but it needs frther thought.

+The system originated because my friend Zyni saw a [discussion on reddit](https://www.reddit.com/r/Common_Lisp/comments/14bxxvz/symbol_links_or_how_to_create_aliases/ "Symbol links").
+Associated with this is another system, [symbol-links](https://github.com/Gleefre/symbol-links "symbol-links") which does something similar to this system in a slightly different way: it is more honest in the sense that it explicitly creates links between pairs of symbols rather than trying to pretend that nicknames are attributes of symbols.
+I think the latter approach -- as taken by this sytem -- is better in theory but much harder to get right in practice.

+## Contributors
+Zyni had the original idea and persuaded me to write it.
+Github user [Gleefre](https://github.com/Gleefre "Gleefre") has contributed support for CMUCL.

 ---

 ## Appendices